 If you’re looking for drawing and photography you’ll find a 15,000 collection of just that in the Perelman Building.
 By the end of your time at the museum you’ll be a connoisseur of all forms of art.

 One of the most well-known Italian restaurants to dine at is Victor Cafe.
-You may be thinking what could possibly be so special about one of the many Italian restaurants in Philadelphia.
+You may be thinking, what could possibly be so special about one of the many Italian restaurants in Philadelphia.
 Well, besides Victor Cafe being featured in the Rocky Balboa films, every employee in the cafe is a trained opera singer.
+Yes, really.

 When you go to Victor Cafe you can not only expecta delicious Italian meal, but a show as well.
 Throughout the duration of the night, you’ll hear sopranos, altos and tenors sing a variety of classic opera songs.
 From the expansive wine selection and the authentic Italian dishes it’s hard to not leave satisfied.

-If you rather keep active take part in one of the several games available to play ranging from shuffleboard to ping-pong.
+If you would rather keep active, you can always take part in one of the several games available to play – ranging from shuffleboard to ping-pong.
 Don’t forget to stop by the beer garden and have a drink or two before continuing your night – or heading to sleep.

-Exploring a city in 24 hours can be draining so by now laying in bed must sound amazing.
-Those who are still looking to party on throughout the night we have you covered too.
+Exploring a city in 24 hours can be draining so, by now, laying in bed must sound amazing.
+But, fear not, those who are still looking to party on throughout the night, we have you covered too.